alienspaces/flutter-exploration/README.md

 All examples should work with web support.

-* Fork and clone
+* Fork this repository so you muck around and push your own changes
 * `flutter run --debug --hot`
-* Explore, change, hot reload, go crazy!
+* Explore, experiment, have fun!

 ## Flutter Installation